sendgrid/docs/content/docs/help-support/sending-email/senders.md

 </call-out>

-{% anchor h2 %}	Adding Sender Information to a Campaign
+## 	Adding Sender Information to a Campaign
-{% endanchor %}

 You can insert your sender identity information into your campaigns using the following tags within your campaign or template content:

 1. **[Sender_Name]** - The sender's name.